clementsiegrist/NucleiSegDetect/README.md

 **Author :** *Clément Siegrist*

 Nuclei detection and counting as well as the retrieval of their characteristics.
 This represent a full process from detecting and segmentating the spots to counting them with the help of various preprocessing algorithms.

+## Outline

 **I. Segmentation with Deep Learning**